farazahmed84/text-tennis-simulator/README.md

 more volleys instead of other shots.)

 ## Skills
 For skills, use a number from 0–100.
 Higher the number, higher the skills.

+## Software Used
+The simulation was created in Visual Basic 6.